AlizadeAlireza/mySQL_education/README.md

         - SELECT COUNT<column that we want> ---> if we want alias : AS <the name that we want> or "string" FROM <table name>
           WHERE <column>

+we can also use MAX() to find the maximum value of our column amount. also we have MIN() to find minimum and AVG() for the average of our specefic attribue.